Skip to main content

 Image from Igor Roelofsen/Twycer

 One of Amsterdam's latest theatrical additions to the district, the impressive building of the DeLaMar Theater close to Leidseplein, is a real show-stopper.
 The theatre draws in the crowds and a flurry of international and national theatre, musical and dance companies for a massive array of shows.
-So be sure to keep your eye on the agenda for beautiful musicals, impressive theatre and hilarious cabaret.
+Be sure to keep your eye on the agenda for sweeping musicals, immersive theatre shows and playful cabaret.

 Pathé City cinema interior